P065C

 Symptoms drivers notice

-Electrical accessories operating with reduced performance.
+Electrical accessories operating erratically or with reduced performance.

-Stop-start system disabled or performing irregularly.
+Stop-start or mild-hybrid function disabled or behaving irregularly.

 How to diagnose P065C